The short answer is that yes, flaxseed can cause gas! Typically, it’s not excessive, but in some people it’s worse than

 If you’re just having a teaspoon of flaxseed, it’s probably not an issue, but if you’re eating a couple tablespoons or more it could be.

 Over time, your gut should get better at digesting it (usually take a few weeks of regular consumption for this adjustment to take place).

 Side note: If you’re eating whole flaxseed, make sure to chew them well.
 Your body can’t digest them if the shell is fully in tact.

 Fiber is known to cause gas, and flaxseed has a ton of fiber.
 If you’ve recently started eating more flax, limit how much you eat while your gut adapts to the extra fiber.

 Flaxseed Can Go Bad

 The other potential issue that could lead to stomach issues and gas, which I’ve experienced first hand, is that ground flax can go bad fairly easily.

 If exposed to any air or moisture, it goes bad quite quick.
 You can tell either because it starts to clump together, or because it starts to smell weird.

-You should be storing it in the fridge if you buy flax in amounts that take you more than a few weeks to eat.
+You should store it in the fridge if you buy flax in amounts that take you more than a few weeks to eat.